Zoo Accident Attorneys in Phoenix, Arizona

 - Conscious violation of safety codes and standards

 - Large crowds

 It is the duty and obligation of a local Phoenix zoo to ensure the safety of all its patrons.
 The following are a couple necessary steps a zoo and its employees should take in order to prevent a zoo accident.

-- In order to maintain safe and sturdy cages/fences, maintenance should examine whether or not the cages/fences meet all safety codes and regulations of the State.
+- In order to maintain safe, sturdy cages and fences, maintenance should examine whether or not the cages or fences meet all safety codes and regulations of the State.

 - Employees should also periodically check to see if maintenance is required to avoid any unnecessary accidents.

-- The zoo employees must also be constantly aware of people's actions and behavior towards the zoo animals, especially to help prevent an animal attack accident.
+- Employees must also be constantly aware of people’s actions and behavior towards the zoo animals, especially to help prevent an animal attack accident.

 - In order to avoid a slip and fall injury, the zoo maintenance crew should also put up various hazard signs in order to warn its customers of a possible accident.